square/sqlbrite/README.md

 This library is not an ORM.
 It is not a type-safe query mechanism.
 It won't serialize the same POJOs you use for Gson.
 It's not going to perform database migrations for you.

-A day may come when some of those features are added, but it is not this day.
+Some of these features are offered by [SQLDelight][sqldelight] which can be used with SQLBrite.